How To: Go Greek

 Planning to rush a sorority or fraternity at college?
 Here's what you need to know.

-One of the best ways to get involved in college as an undergraduate student is to get involved in campus activities.
+One of the best ways to make friends in college is to get involved in campus activities.
 One of the first questions you'll hear: Are you going to rush?
 Joining a sorority or fraternity is a big decision, so here's our view.

 How do Sororities and Fraternities Work?

 Fraternities and sororities are popular undergraduate student organizations on college campuses nationwide.
 They focus on brotherhood and sisterhood, service to the community, leadership and friendship.
 Sorority and fraternity life can help you feel welcome as a college freshman and quickly become part of your new campus community.

 College fraternal organizations come in all types, from sororities and fraternities focused on service and academic achievement to those dedicated to a religious or ethnic background or a particular major.

 Who Should Go Greek?